david-drew/OpenVINO-Samples/DL_Streamer/GStreamer_Audio_Analytics_Tutorial.md

 # GStreamer Audio Analytics Tutorial

-This tutorial uses three exercises to help you:
+This tutorial provides four exercises:

-- Build an Audio analytics pipeline with the GStreamer* gst-launch tool and GStreamer Audio Analytics (GAA) plug-in.
+1. Build an Audio analytics pipeline with the GStreamer* gst-launch tool and GStreamer Audio Analytics (GAA) plug-in.
+2. Run an Audio Classification pipeline.
-- Publish the inference results to a `.json` file.
+3. Publish the inference results to a `.json` file.
-- Put together a custom pipeline using multiple models for a threat detection scenario.
+3. Put together a custom pipeline using multiple models for a threat detection scenario.

 Before beginning the exercises, you must download the models and videos that the tutorials use.
 You should also read the information about the elements used in a GAA pipeline to help you understand the elements and options the exercises use.